tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 Therefore, design 1 was chosen.
 That is:

     All subfolders written by a given Magic Folder client are collapsed into a single client DMD, containing immutable files.
 The child name of each file encodes the full subpath of that file relative to the Magic Folder.

+We want to enable dynamic configuration of the set of clients subscribed to a Magic Folder, without having to reconfigure or restart each client when another client joins or leaves.
+To support this, we have a single parent DMD that links to all of the client DMDs, named by their client nicknames.
+Then it is possible to change the contents of the parent DMD in order to add or remove clients.

+A client needs to be able to write to its own DMD, and read from other DMDs.
+To be consistent with the `Principle of Least Authority`_, each client's reference to its own DMD is a write capability, whereas its reference to the parent DMD is a read capability.
+The latter transitively grants read access to all of the other client DMDs and the files linked from them, as required.

+.. _`Principle of Least Authority`: http://www.eros-os.org/papers/secnotsep.pdf

+Design and implementation of the user interface for maintaining this DMD structure and configuration will be addressed in Objectives 5 and 6.

+During operation, each client will poll for changes on other clients at a predetermined frequency.
+On each poll, it will reread the parent DMD (to allow for added or removed clients), and then read each client DMD linked from the parent.

+[TODO: discuss how magic folder db is used -- or should this go in the Fire Dragon section?]

 Conflict Detection and Resolution